emmanuelansah247/neuralnetwork/README.md

         py manage.py migrate

-6. Go to this link to download the testing and training files into this directory webapp/mnist_dataset (you need to create this folder)
+6. Go to this link to download the testing and training files into this directory /mnist_dataset (you need to create this folder in the parent folder)

 http://www.pjreddie.com/media/files/mnist_test.csv